 central nervous system.
 The National Institute on Drug Abuse organizes inhalants in these

-deodorant and hair sprays, vegetable oil sprays for cooking, and fabric protector
+paints, deodorant and hair sprays, vegetable oil sprays for cooking, and fabric

-anesthesia products like ether, chloroform, halothane, and nitrous oxide.
-Nitrous
+medical anesthesia products like ether, chloroform, halothane, and nitrous oxide.

-oxide can be found in whipped cream dispensers, and products that raise octane
+Nitrous oxide can be found in whipped cream dispensers, and products that raise

-levels in racing cars.
-Household or commercial products that have gases include
+octane levels in racing cars.
+Household or commercial products that have gases

-a mood like the other categories of inhalants, nitrites enhance sex.
-Nitrites
+changing a mood like the other categories of inhalants, nitrites enhance sex.

-include cyclohexyl nitrite, isoamyl (amyl) nitrite, and isobutyl (butyl) nitrite,
+Nitrites include cyclohexyl nitrite, isoamyl (amyl) nitrite, and isobutyl (butyl)

-and are commonly known as "poppers" or "snappers."
-The Consumer Product Safety
+nitrite, and are commonly known as "poppers" or "snappers."
+The Consumer Product

-Commission has banned the sale of nitrites for human use.
-Even so, these products
+Safety Commission has banned the sale of nitrites for human use.
+Even so, these

 or "liquid aroma."